Dubai Creek

 Insider Tips

-- Explore Al Fahidi Historical Neighbourhood (formerly Al Bastakiya)
+- Explore Al Fahidi Historical Neighbourhood to learn about Dubai's heritage and architecture.

-- Consider a dinner cruise on a traditional dhow boat
+- Consider a dinner or sightseeing cruise on a traditional dhow for scenic views along the creek.

 History and Interesting Facts